Mister Mind: Powers and abilities

-Mister Mind was Earth's most formidable psychic extraterrestrial, easily able to take control of an individual's mind, as well as induce telepathic activity.
-He possesses many insect-related abilities, such as the ability to spin very unique silk at speeds faster than any eye can see, plus encasing a human in his cocoon within seconds.
-Mister Mind has psychokinetic powers strong enough to pummel mystical champions and level several story buildings by a thought.
-Him being a master strategist who could masterfully manipulate anyone into doing everything he desires, even with or without his mental capabilities.
+Mister Mind originally possessed a high intellect in which made him among the greatest criminal masterminds in the DC Universe, could temporarily transfer his mind into others for a limited of time, and could also spin cocoons strong enough to bind and gag the Marvels to prevent them from speaking the magic word.
+Later appearances of the character describes them as a "telepath of the highest order" able to consume the thoughts others and is a powerful sorcerer in recent stories, having consumed spell books in the Rock of Eternity to gain their knowledge and power.

-Apparently very long-lived, Mister Mind's current body is also only the larval stage of his breed.
+While very long-lived, Mister Mind's usual body is also only the larval stage of his breed.
 He briefly reaches maturity and evolves into a Hyperfly that manipulates reality, feeds on the timelines of singular universes, and traverses space, including dimensions with relative ease.
-After forcibly rejuvenated himself back into his pupal stage, Mister Mind apparently retains the capability to reproduce asexually, thus using a host for breeding these identical siblings.
+After returning to his pupal stage, Mind retains the ability to reproduce asexually.
 He can also adjust his size and mass at will or psionically influence technology from galaxies far away.

-His new interpretation in the "DC Rebirth" continuum have been granted mastery of magic (via knowledge absorption) who had lived for untold millennia.